This fun flower garden for kids from contributor Alisha is made from upcycled juice or milk cartons!

 This can be done outdoors or indoors depending on the weather.

-Let your kids choose if they want to wear gardening gloves or just explore the feeling of the soil (it’s a great sensory activity, too!)
+Let your kids choose if they want to wear gardening gloves or just explore the feeling of the soil.
+Digging in the dirt is a great sensory activity!

 Fill up the carton with potting soil, patting it down and smoothing it out along the way.